vojtikczhraje/simple-install/README.md

 ```

 - Change the values to `true` for enabling option or `false` for disabling option
-- Then run the [main command](#usage) to execute the PowerShell script with changed options
+- Then run the [download command ^](#getting-started) to execute the PowerShell script with changed options

 ### Example:
 ```ini